David Bellini: Career

-September 2007, David Bellini was chosen as the new head writer of Tetris, Italian talk-show about Italian politics, produced by Wilder company which airs on the TV channel La7.
+In September 2007, David Bellini was chosen as the new head writer of Tetris, Italian talk-show about Italian politics, produced by Wilder company which airs on the TV channel La7.
 Responsible for two seasons that obtained exceptional audience.
 Then he decided to go back to work with docu-series, documentaries, comedies and dramedies.
 In 2009 he created L'isola del gusto, a kitchen comedy for the cable TV channel Alice.
 With Favole in verde conducted a delightful series of 30 episodes about the most evocative private gardens in Italy for the channel Leonardo on Sky TV in which among the personality guests, the great screenwriter Tonino Guerra and the painter Antonio Saliola.

 With Tra cielo e terra (2010), series of 16 episodes of half an hour for the channel Marcopolo told as an executive producer and director the darkest and most intriguing stories about some of the most fascinating monasteries in Europe.
 In the same year he wrote four episodes of the series Un medico in famiglia 7.

 In November 2010 he wrote and directed the third season of the series Sussurri e grida (four documentaries that tell the story of Ludwig II of Bavaria), produced by Sitcom Televisioni and aired on Marcopolo channel.
 Shortly after Bellini participated at the creation of the pilot Perfetti innamorati, talent-show of romance, broadcast on Rai 1 on 18 January 2011 and produced by Marco Tombolini and Pasquale Romano from Toro Produzioni.

 On 11 May 2012 the SACT, which was one of the most important Italian writers' associations, appointed Bellini as the SACT representative in Los Angeles.
 Bellini approached the executives of the Writers Guild of America, West (WGAW) and started a fruitful cooperation with them.
 On 22 July 2013 the majority of the SACT members voted for the foundation of the Writers Guild Italia (WGI).
 From then on, Bellini is the WGI Spokesman in LA.